jeffnyman/playwright-ui/README.md

 ```

 This will show how to handle some interesting elements, such as a header that appears and disappears depending on the how the user scrolls, a "scroll to top" widget that has a built in timer and conditional display properties, and a dark/light mode toggle.

+## 💻 Implementation

+I'm using my own site material for this.
+One is a sample article called [A Ludic Historian Précis](https://testerstories.com/xyzzy/ludic/article/precis.html).
+The other is my [Playwright Playwround](https://testerstories.com/xyzzy/).

+## ⚖ License

+The code used in this project and in the linked tutorial are licensed under the [MIT license](https://github.com/jeffnyman/playwright-ui/blob/main/LICENSE).